 I also had gear items I wanted for the Sierras and needed to be packed in my Kennedy Meadows box.
 My first Oregon box included a fresh hiking t-shirt and a new pair of underwear & socks.
 Finally, I added broken-in hiking shoes every 500-750 miles.

 USPS Priority Mail Regional Rate Boxes are a low-cost shipping option if you purchase and print shipping labels online.
 I opted for these boxes as much as possible to save on shipping.
 Keep in mind even if you only save $1 or $2 dollars per box you’re shipping 20+ packages, so that’s $20-$40.
 They do though have a maximum weight to watch out for.
-You can’t pick these boxes up at your local post office; you’ll need to decide how many boxes you want of each type, order online & have them delivered.
+You can’t always pick these boxes up at your local post office; you’ll need to decide how many boxes you want of each type, order online (free), & have them delivered ahead of time.

-Here are a few key things to keep in mind regarding mailing of your resupply boxes:
+Here are a few key things to keep in mind regarding mailing your Pacific Crest Trail resupply boxes:

 - If possible, select one individual to mail all your boxes.
 You’ll want to stay in close communication with this individual as your estimated schedule will change often.